 The City Attorney agrees to offer direct deposit of employee paychecks.
-All employees will be required to provide authorization to the City Comptroller to electronically deposit their paychecks to a financial institution of their choice (subject to electronic compatibility).
+All employees who choose to electronically deposit their paychecks to a financial institution of their choice (subject to electronic compatibility) will be required to provide authorization to the Department of Finance.
+Employees will not be required to change financial institutions if their financial institution is not compatible with the Automated Clearing House (ACH) transfer.